necdetsanli/EyeRest/README.md

 - **Language version:** C# 7.3
 - **Key concepts used:**
   - `ApplicationContext` for lifetime management without a main window.
-  - `NotifyIcon` for tray integration.
+  - `NotifyIcon` for tray integration and stateful tray icons (normal vs. snoozed).
   - `System.Threading.Timer` for background periodic callbacks, with marshaling back to the UI thread.
   - Windows 10/11 toast notifications via `Microsoft.Toolkit.Uwp.Notifications`, with tray balloon fallback.
   - Resource & settings management via `Resources.resx` and `Settings.settings`.

 If you want to extend EyeRest, some ideas:

-- Make the reminder interval configurable (e.g. slider or numeric input).
+- Persist options across sessions (save interval and toggle settings to user config).
+- Add richer snooze controls or notification actions.
 - Add basic logging instead of swallowing exceptions silently.
-- Add snooze controls or richer notification actions.
 - **Contributions are welcome** – feel free to open issues or submit pull requests.

 ---